ATA Enneagram for LTC Leadership: What It Is, Why It Works, and Who It's For.

 Three things make it different.

-How ATA differs from the Enneagram you may already know
+How ATA differs from the Enneagram, you may already know

-If you have encountered the Enneagram before — through an online test, a book, or a workshop — you likely met one of the more popular approaches, which were built primarily for personal growth audiences.
+If you have encountered the Enneagram before, through an online test, a book, or a workshop, you likely met one of the more popular approaches, which were built primarily for personal growth audiences.
 Those approaches do important work, but the orientation is different.

 Why ATA works in Long-Term Care specifically

 LTC is not a generic workplace.
-It is a regulated, relational, emotionally weighted environment where the cost of a leader's blind spot is not abstract — it shows up in incident reports, grievance files, and turnover.
+It is a regulated, relational, emotionally weighted environment where the cost of a leader's blind spot is not abstract.
+It shows up in incident reports, grievance files, and turnover.

 A few reasons the ATA frame fits LTC the way most frameworks don't.